WilsonSayresLab/AlignmentProcessor/README.md

 	control file with your desired parameters and AlignmentProcessor will use it as template.

-	The control file must be titled titled “codeml.ctl”, and it must be located in the output directory.
-Examples are included with PAML and one is included in AlignmentProcessor's test directory.
+	The control file must have a “.ctl” extension, and it must be located in the output directory.
+Only provide one control file in this directory.
+Examples are included with PAML and the controlFiles directory contains example control files for branch site, branch specific, and pairwise analyses.
+These can simply be copied into your output directory or you may supply one of your own.

 # Invoking the Ka/Ks pipeline with a UCSC alignment:

-	python AlignmentProcessor0.21.py --axt --kaks --ucsc -r anoCar2 \
-	-i anolis_gallus.fa -o pairwiseKaKs/
+	python AlignmentProcessor0.21.py --axt --kaks --ucsc -r anoCar2 -i anolis_gallus.fa -o pairwiseKaKs/

 # Invoking the CodeML pipeline with a de novo alignment:

-	python AlignmentProcessor0.21.py --phylip --codeml -% 0.6 \
+	python AlignmentProcessor0.21.py --phylip --codeml -% 0.6
 	-r anoCar2 -i anolis_gallus.fa -o codemlOutput/

 -------------------------------